rafaelromao/keyboards/docs/typing.md

 - Exclamation Mark is at RBR, in the Raise layer.
 ### Punctuation at the end
 - Any punctuation char can be inserted at the end of the line simply by holding it instead of tapping it.
 It is more useful for coding, but can also be helpfull for typing.
+### Sentence Case
+- Double tap space in the base layer, within the tapping term, will send DOT SPACE ONESHOT SHIFT.
+## Repeat Key
+- The Repeat Key, L1 in the base layer, can be used to repeat the last key or shortcut.
 ## Numbers
 - Numbers, for regular typing, are available in a Numpad style in the right side of the Lower layer, with 5 at RHM.
 They can be accessed holding L0.
 - While in the Lower layer, R0 will type Space instead of activating the Accents layer.
 This is handy, since L0 must be held to type numbers and it is the same key used to type Space.